REsteche/REsteche/README.md

 ### Hi there, 👋

 ### My name is Ruben Esteche, I'm a bachelor in physics and currently doing a M.Sc in foundations of quantum mechanics.
-I am also a Data Scientist and Machine Learning researcher at [NTT Data](https://br.nttdata.com/).
+I am also a Data Scientist and Machine Learning developer at [NTT Data](https://br.nttdata.com/).
 ---

  - 🔭 I’m currently working with time in quantum mechanics; from a new arrival time distribution to tunneling time numerical modeling.
 I have also experience in causality relationships of events in quantum mechanics, and theory of information.